SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-The example above would print a message depending on the `player's groupid`.
+The example above would print a message depending on the `player`s groupid`.
 If there is no statement declared for the corresponding `groupid`, the script
-would use the 'default' statement that applies to rest of possible values,
+would use the `default` statement that applies to rest of possible values,
-similar to 'else' in the if-else statement.
+similar to `else` in the if-else statement.

 ---------------------------------------

 \*while (**<condition\>**) **<statement\>**;

 This is probably the simplest and most frequently used loop structure.
-The '`while`'
+The ``while``
 statement can be interpreted as "while **<condition\>** is true, perform **<statement\>**".

 It is a pretest loop, meaning the conditional expression is tested before any of the